nomath4u/radiusnetworks.github.io/ibeacon/android/android-bug-67272.md

 Step 4.
 Turn on Bluetooth.

 It is very important to exit all applications that perform Bluetooth scans, otherwise the above procedure will not work.
+Performing a factory reset is unnecessary.

 Radius Networks is currently researching automated workarounds.